 Construction methods and delivery

-• Modern Methods of Construction (MMC), prefabrication, modularization.
+- Modern Methods of Construction (MMC), prefabrication, and modularization.

 Digital tools and data literacy